 We all sneeze once in a while for what’s seemingly no reason.
 As you could imagine, If your cat sneezes once in a while and is otherwise active and normal, it’s probably nothing to stress about.
 However, if your cat’s sneezes are occasional or amid blood or mucus, or if your cat features a concurrent discharge from his eyes or a cough, the sneeze could also be a symbol of more significant problems.

 What Makes A Cat Sneeze?

-- A simple, benign tickle may be the foremost obvious cause for sneezing.
+- A simple, benign tickle may be the foremost obvious cause of sneezing.
 An easy tickle within the cat’s nose, like a touch of dust or a light substance, can cause a reflexive sneeze.
 Consider the animated cat that sneezes when he inhales a touch of pepper.
 This type of sneezing isn’t unlike scratching a tickle or an itch.

 - Chemical irritants — On occasion, a noxious smell or chemical fumes related to various solvents can produce inflammation of the membranes of the nose and sinuses.
 Sneezing is the body’s way of ridding itself of that irritation.
-Some cats also can be sensitive to inhaled tobacco smoke, perfumes and various chemicals.
+Some cats also can be sensitive to inhaled tobacco smoke, perfumes, and various chemicals.

 - Foreign bodies — Nasal foreign bodies like blades of grass or grass awns can find their way into the cavity.
 The result’s first irritation, and if the thing isn’t expelled (“sneezed out”), there’s a likelihood of a nasal infection.

-- Allergies to pollens — Pollen allergies are much less common in cats than people but aren’t unprecedented either.
+- Allergies to pollens — Pollen allergies are much less common in cats than in people but aren’t unprecedented either.